Annual Statement for Infection Prevention and Control (IPC)

 Total number of rooms compliant

-Any issues are addressed with individuals where possible and are reviewed by the health & safety team.
+Any issues are addressed with individuals where possible and are reviewed by the health and safety team.
 The audit provides moderate to high levels of assurance.

 2. Infection Control Room Check Audits